 Foods that are full of water, such as cucumbers and melons, and fruits that are bursting with antioxidants, such as strawberries and blueberries, are all worth adding to your diet as you prepare for liposuction.
-Foods that contain omega-3 fatty acids or other types of “healthy” fats are also worth seeking out.
+Foods that contain omega-3 fatty acids or other types of ‘healthy’ fats are also worth seeking out.
 Examples include avocados, olive oil, salmon, and nuts.

 Strengthen Your Muscles

 Along with helping your body look toned and shapely after you recover from surgery, strengthening your muscles can aid in the recovery.
 The stronger your body is, the better able it will be to heal and recuperate after liposuction.
 In particular, maintaining a healthy muscle tone can assist with the management of post-surgery tube placements.

 Get Your Home Ready

 After you’ve had liposuction, you’ll need to spend a week or two at home, recuperating.
 To help the recovery period go smoothly, there are some things you can do to get your home ready.
 If you usually do the cooking at home, you might want to prep and freeze a couple of weeks’ worth of meals.
 Another option is to arrange for a meal delivery service during that time or to have someone else cook for you.
 During this time, consider having movies or other entertainment options readily available to help pass the time while you recover.

 You might also want to rearrange your furniture so that your bed is easily accessible from the first floor or so that you have a comfortable chair to relax in near your bed.
 Another thing to reorganize might be your closet.
 Push any work clothes toward the back of the closet and bring any comfortable, loungewear items to the front so you can reach them easily.